Equestrian Academic Camp

 How much does it cost?

-Total cost - $950.
+Total cost - $1000.
 Application submission does not guarantee a spot in the academic camp.
-Review of completed applications (video and questions) begins March 1st and invitations to attend will be sent March 15th.
+Review of completed applications (video and questions, application fee) begins March 1st and invitations to attend will be sent March 15th.
 Applicants will have until April 1st to secure their spot by submitting their accepted invitation and a $150.00 non-refundable deposit.
 The first payment of remaining camp fees is due May 1st ($400.00) and final payment of $400.00 June 1st.
 Further payment details will be included in your acceptance letter.

 How do I sign up?

 Download the PDF application and return through email or regular mail.
 Review of applications begins March 1st with invitations to attend finalized by March 15th.
-Our 2018 experience will offer a dressage and western track.
-We have limited openings (6 dressage and 14 western) and expect that the camp will fill quickly.
+Our 2019 experience will offer Saddle Seat, Hunter Jumper, Dressage and Western tracks.
+We have limited openings (8 in each discipline) and expect that the camp will fill quickly.
 Once you receive an invitation to attend, you will be required to pay a deposit to secure your spot.
 Payment information and deadlines can be found on the application.
 We will wait list applicants if requested.